bc913/opengl_notes/doc/Textures.md

 - Increased performance: Increases the cache efficiency.
 The lower bitmap resolution mipmapsfit more easily to the cache.
 - Since the full size textures is not needed as often, reducing the bandwith usage and increasing app perfomance will benefit.

+MipMaps help sampling and filtering with its benefits.

 Cons:
 - Mipmapping requires some extra computation and texture storage area; however, when it's not used, textures that are mapped onto smaller objects might shimmer and flash as the objects move.